centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-google-workspace-api.md

 > This template will deploy one "Global" Service that will monitor all of the services.
 > Use the **Service Discovery** feature if you wish to get one Service per google workspace service.

-## FAQ

-### How to check in the CLI that the configuration is OK and what are the main options for ?
+## How to test the Plugin and what are the main options for?

 Once the plugin installed, log into your Centreon Poller CLI using the *centreon-engine* user account and test the Plugin by running the following command (Some of the parameters such as ```proxyurl``` have to be adjusted):